cortexlabs/cortex/docs/cluster-management/config.md

 The docker images used by Cortex are listed below.
 They can be overridden to use custom images by specifying them in your cluster configuration file.

 You can follow these [instructions](../deployments/system-packages.md) to build and push custom Docker images to a registry and configure Cortex to use them.
+These images can also be configured on a per-API basis using `image` keys as documented in these [instructions](../deployments/api-configuration.md).

 <!-- CORTEX_VERSION_BRANCH_STABLE -->
 ```yaml